 This change in metabolism is thought to contribute to the elevated lactate levels you find in trauma.
 Lactate is a byproduct of elevated glycolysis.
 Elevated lactate has also been found in ME/CFS.

-HIF-1 organizes the body’s response to hypoxia but when elevated causes symptoms of hypoxia whether there is a current oxygen problem or not.
+HIF-1 organizes the body’s response to hypoxia but when elevated causes symptoms of hypoxia.
 In this way, elevated HIF-1, even if the cause is inflammation, creates certain symptoms of hypoxia, whether oxygen is available or not.
 If HIF-1 is highly elevated, your metabolism will function like there is little oxygen around.

 By suppressing mitochondrial function and elevating glycolysis, HIF-1 elevation protects cells by preventing the explosion in oxidative stress that mitochondria would produce under low oxygen conditions and allows us to have an alternative source of energy.